 In the Netherlands, safe and clean water is regarded as a basic need.
-That’s why tap water is safe to drink everywhere in Rotterdam.
+That’s why tap water is safe to drink everywhere in the greater Rotterdam area.
 The quality is comparable to bottled mineral water, without any taste of chloride or salt.
 Read on to find out more about the water in Rotterdam, how to find your household water meter, and how to transmit the meter readings.

 How does Evides calculate my water use?

 To calculate your water use, a water meter is installed in almost every house.
 This is an easy, trustworthy system to keep track of how much water is used per household.
 When you move into a new house, one of the first things you should do is find your water meter and pass the meter readings on to Evides within five days.
 (You should do the same for your electricity meter; find out here.)
 The Evides website is very helpful and offers step-by-step instructions.

 Please note that if you don’t transmit the meter readings to Evides, Evides will estimate the numbers.
 Estimated readings may cause you to pay for more water than you actually use, so please make sure you tell the meter readings to Evides in time.

 The water meter is placed next to the electricity meter in most houses.
 It probably has a blue cap (see photo).
 If it’s not next to the electricity meter, it might be in your bathroom, the basement or behind a visible panel in your house.
 In some cases, it may be downstairs in a communal area.
 Your landlord or estate agent can tell you where it is before you move in.